 The zero downtime element of the deployment is implemented on your servers using a symlink to point the webroot of your site to a particular release directory.
 Each new deployment creates a new release directory and during a deployment the symlink is updated to point to the newly deployed code rather than the old code.

 Once the servers are all configured the next step is to configure the SSH commands that will be run on them each time you kick off a deploy.
-This is set up in the "SSH Commands" section of the DeployHQ account.
+This is setup in the "SSH Commands" section of the DeployHQ account.
 Each step of the Magento deploy can be broken down in to its individual commands here.
-On each deployment the files from the specifed branch or commit of the deploy are copied to the server and then each of these steps is then run.
+On each deployment the files from the specified branch or commit of the deploy are copied to the server and then each of these steps is then run.